LPGA Legends Championship

-The Senior LPGA Championship is a women's professional golf tournament on the Legends Tour.
+The LPGA Legends Championship, formerly known as the Senior LPGA Championship, is a women's professional golf tournament on the Legends of the LPGA Tour and one of two tournaments forming the senior women's major golf championships.
 It began in 2017 and the first event was played at The Pete Dye Course in French Lick, Indiana.
 The minimum age is 45.